 - Before this encounter, Hunt and the woman shared an intimate kiss and suggestive comments.

-- The husband of the woman arranged to have the woman stay in the same building as the woman.
+- The husband of the woman arranged to have the woman stay in the same building as Hunt.

 - The woman was contacting Hunt, asking where he was staying and informing him that she was in the same beach-side building.